Hardware Ranch events

 Upcoming public events and activities at Hardware Ranch

-Free, family friendly activities include fish printing, crafting habitat ornaments, mingling with mountain men and much more.
+Free, family-friendly activities include crafting habitat ornaments, mingling with mountain men and much more.

 Learn how to call elk and participate in the amateur elk calling contest (at 1:30 p.m.) sponsored by the Rocky Mountain Elk Foundation and Sportsman's Warehouse.
 Already speak the language?
 Show us your stuff and sign up for the veteran hunter calling competition (at 2 p.m.) and be named Hardware's Elk Calling Champion.

-Sportsman's Warehouse will award prizes.
+Prizes will be donated by Sportsman’s Warehouse and Rocky Mountain Hunting Calls.
 Except for a fee to ride through the elk herd ($5 for those 9 years or older, or $3 for those 4 to 8 years old), all of the festival activities are free.
 Questions?
 Call Brad Hunt at 435-770-0523.

 Elk-viewing wagon rides